Sea-Tac air traffic controller faced ‘one in a million’ scenario with stolen plane

 Goglia was impressed by how the Sea-Tac controller responded.
 In any unexpected incident, from a terrorist takeover to a medical emergency, “the whole thing is to try to keep the situation calm,” the former pilot said, mentioning that controllers can need help processing stress.

-The controller shouldn’t blame himself for the crash, said James Kreiger, a former air-traffic manager at Chicago O’Hare Airport International Airport.
+The controller shouldn’t blame himself for the crash, said James Kreiger, a former air-traffic manager at Chicago O’Hare International Airport.

 “The individual obviously was having some issues,” Kreiger said.
 “He did an extraordinary job, in light of everything.”